feStival aWards

 Bradford African Festival of Art By Olushola Kolawole

 BAFA 2025 is a vibrant celebration of African culture in Bradford and beyond, aimed at preserving heritage and fostering community unity.
 It highlights African traditions through activities like family reunions, networking, knowledge sharing, and business exhibitions.
-Building on last year’s success, where over 20 market stalls boosted local businesses, the festival continues to promote economic empowerment
+Building on last year’s success, where over 20 market stalls boosted local businesses, the festival continues to promote economic empowerment.

 Snickets and Wickets by Kammy Siddique